aahn84/mossy-mood-tracker-frontend/readme.md

 - JavaScript

 ## Features
-- Mobile & web responsive
+- Mobile and web responsive
 - Send and retrieve data from backend server using REST API

 ## Screenshots